At a Glance - Rational Numbers

 Third, and more to the point, if there aren't any people at all, what does it even mean to "divide the cheeseburgers among people?"
 This question doesn't make sense.
 We can put zero into 3 any number of times that we want and still have plenty of zero leftover!
 This number just can't be defined by any single value.

 If that example didn't drive the idea home, here's another.
-If you have p pennies and put them in piles of 0 pennies each, how many piles do you have?
-No matter how many piles of 0 pennies you have, you'll still have 0 pennies.
-Which is depressing, because you're never going to be able to afford an iPhone 4S at this rate.
+If you have p pennies and put them in piles of zero pennies each, how many piles do you have?
+No matter how many piles of zero pennies you have, you'll still have zero pennies.
+Which is depressing, because you're never going to be able to afford the latest, greatest, and dreamiest smartphone at this rate.

 Even infinitely many piles of zero pennies will not get you to the right number.
 So this doesn't make sense either.
 Hope that makes sense.
 That it doesn't make sense, we mean.
 Oy.